sentinel-hub/custom-scripts/README.md

 #### RLIE S1

 The River and Lake Ice Extent S1 (RLIE S1) product differentiates open water bodies, snow-covered or snow-free ice areas from areas with no data.
-The product was generated in near-real time based on the revisit time of the Sentinel 1 constellation.
+The product is generated in near-real time based on the revisit time of the Sentinel 1 constellation.

 ##### Available scripts